NativeScript/docs-v7/docs/tutorial/ng-chapter-2.md

 # Chapter 2—Creating User Interfaces

-In this chapter you’re going to learn how to build NativeScript user interfaces, including markup, styling, images, and more.
+In this chapter, you’re going to learn how to build NativeScript user interfaces, including markup, styling, images, and more.

 But to do that you’re going to start on a new app that you’ll continue building throughout the rest of the tutorial.
 Working on a real-world app will help teach concepts that are hard to show in simple examples, such as how to best organize your code.
-With that in mind let’s start by looking at what you’ll be building.
+With that in mind, let’s start by looking at what you’ll be building.

 ## Table of contents